 - A. Complete the online application for graduate admissions.
 You must identify your Area of Concentration on the application.
-The online application requires a \$40.00 non-refundable application fee. - B. Official GRE scores (Quantitative, Verbal Reasoning, and Analytical Writing) must be sent from ETS to UWG.
-Scores must be no more than 5 years old.
-Minimum required scores are Verbal Reasoning 151, Quantitative Reasoning 145, and Analytical Writing 4.0.
-GRE scores are required--there are no exceptions or allowable substitutions. - C. All applicants must have earned a Master's degree from a regionally or nationally accredited institution. - D. A cumulative minimum graduate grade point average (GPA) of 3.0 on a 4.0 scale is required for all graduate course work. - E. Three letters of Recommendation: At least one letter must be from a current or past supervisor. (these forms are available, once you apply online) - F. Vitae: A vitae listing education and employment history, experience with school improvement, and awards and recognitions.
-Provide your current and complete contact information, including an active email address. - G. Official Transcripts: Request official transcripts from institutions that you have attended (must include undergraduate and graduate) even if only for transfer credit.
+The online application requires a \$40.00 non-refundable application fee. - B. All applicants must have earned a Master's degree from a regionally or nationally accredited institution. - C. A cumulative minimum graduate grade point average (GPA) of 3.0 on a 4.0 scale is required for all graduate course work. - D. Three letters of Recommendation: At least one letter must be from a current or past supervisor. (these forms are available, once you apply online) - E. Vitae: A vitae listing education and employment history, experience with school improvement, and awards and recognitions.
+Provide your current and complete contact information, including an active email address. - F. Official Transcripts: Request official transcripts from degree-granting institutions for undergraduate and graduate work.
 Place the transcripts in this packet in their original, sealed envelopes (it cannot be treated as official if it has been opened).
-Or the university may send e-scripts to graduate@westga.edu. - H. Essay: Complete a 750-1,000 word essay that discusses your professional goals related to school improvement.
+Or the university may send e-scripts to graduate@westga.edu. - G. Essay: Complete a 750-1,000 word essay that discusses your professional goals related to school improvement.
 In your essay, include any literature (e.g., research article) that has informed your professional practice or otherwise influenced you.
-(Include appropriate APA citations) - I. Writing Sample: Submit previously written work (5-10 pages in length) that you feel demonstrates your writing abilities.
-Written work can include papers from graduate degree work or work reports. - J. International applicants must follow procedures and timelines of the UWG International Student Admissions and Programs Office (ISAP).
+(Include appropriate APA citations) - H. Writing Sample: Submit previously written work (5-10 pages in length) that you feel demonstrates your writing abilities.
+Written work can include papers from graduate degree work or work reports. - I. International applicants must follow procedures and timelines of the UWG International Student Admissions and Programs Office (ISAP).